Idefix2020/AutoYouTubeDarkMode/README.md

 # AutoYouTubeDarkMode

-Changed the origial tweak to simplify and remove unnecessary parts.
+Changed the origial tweak to simplify and remove parts I don't need.
 All credit belongs to Capt Inc.

 Only compatible with iOS 13.0+